-The acceleration system is designed as a trimmer system on the D-riser.
-The angle of attack of the canopy changes and the Airtaxi2 flies approx. 6-8 km/h faster.
-Due to the higher speed, the paraglider is more unstable and collapses more easily and violently.
+When the acceleration system is operated by the feet, the angle of attack of the canopy changes and the Geronimo3 flies up to 16 km/h faster.
+Due to the higher speed the glider is more unstable and collapses more easily.

-For safety reasons you should therefore only fly in calm air and at a sufficient distance from the ground.
+For safety reasons you should only fly accelerated in calm air with sufficient distance to the ground.
 Never let go of the brake handles during accelerated flying!